Looking for Mr. Goodbar (film)

+Due to rights issues surrounding the film's soundtrack, Looking for Mr. Goodbar was unavailable on home media for nearly 20 years.
+A remastered Ultra HD Blu-ray and standard Blu-ray were released by Vinegar Syndrome in November 2024.

 Plot

 Theresa Dunn, a young schoolteacher in an unnamed American city, experiences her sexual awakening while searching for excitement outside her ordered life.
 While in college, she lives with her repressive Polish-Irish Catholic parents and suffers from severe body image problems following a childhood surgery for scoliosis that left a large scar on her back.
-Theresa later finds out that her scoliosis is congenital, and that her aunt Maureen had the same condition and committed suicide.
+She finds out that her scoliosis is congenital and that her aunt Maureen had the same condition and committed suicide.
 As a result, Theresa is reluctant to have children.

-Meanwhile, Theresa's beautiful "perfect" older sister, Katherine, has left her husband Ronald and embarked on a wild lifestyle involving multiple affairs, a secret abortion, recreational drug use, and a short-lived marriage to Barney, a Jewish man.
+Meanwhile, her beautiful older sister, Katherine, has left her husband and embarked on a wild lifestyle involving multiple affairs, a secret abortion, recreational drug use, and a short-lived marriage to Barney, a Jewish man.
 Theresa finds first love and loses her virginity to her much older, and married, college professor, Martin Engle.
 He ends their affair just before her graduation, leaving Theresa feeling used and lonely.

-Theresa takes a job teaching deaf children and proves to be a gifted and caring teacher.
+She takes a job teaching deaf children and proves to be a gifted and caring teacher.
 With Katherine's encouragement, she moves into an apartment in Katherine's building.
 She frequents a bar at night where she meets Tony Lopanto, a charming but vain Italian-American.
-She ends up taking Tony to her apartment, taking cocaine with him and sleeping with him.
+She takes Tony to her apartment, taking cocaine with him and sleeping with him.
 Tony leaves in a hurry and gives her a Quaalude pill to counteract the cocaine.
-This causes her to oversleep and she arrives very late for work the next day, angering her employer and students.
-Tony then disappears for a long while, and Theresa initially misses him.
+This causes her to oversleep, and she arrives very late for work the next day, angering her employer and students.
+Tony then disappears for a long while.